maazahmed23456/BIST-for-Carry-Select-Adder/README.md

 ## Base Paper

-This project was inspired by the work of **D.M.
-Ellaithy**, who designed a low-power 8-bit SAR ADC for medical devices.
-For a detailed description of the ADC design, refer to the following paper:
+This project was inspired by the work of followint paper, who designed a BIST architecture for a Carry Select Adder, refer to the following paper:

-Ellaithy, D.M.
-(2024). *A low-power 8-bit 1-MS/s single-ended SAR ADC in 130-nm CMOS for medical devices*. *Journal of Electrical Systems and Information Technology*, 11, 21.
-[DOI: 10.1186/s43067-024-00147-z](https://doi.org/10.1186/s43067-024-00147-z)
+Solanki, Garima & Agarwal, Sourav & Mishra, Tushar & Khandelwal, Vansh.
+(2024).
+Design and Implementation of BIST logic for High Speed and Energy Efficient Carry Select Adder(CSLA).
+1-5.
+10.1109/ICSTSN61422.2024.10670853.

 ## Block Diagram of BIST